SnowSoftware/agent-configuration-templates-public/README.md

 ## How to use these templates

 1. Make sure you have an adequate understanding of the agent configuration and information about the environment the agent will be used in.
 See the list of mandatory documentation above.
-If unsure, use the [Snow Inventory Admin Console](https://docs.snowsoftware.io/other-snow-products/snow-inventory-server/snow-inventory-server-admin-console/) to generate the agent configuration and then export it, or reach out to Snow Support via [Snow Support Hub](https://community.snowsoftware.com/s/support-hub).
+If unsure, use the [Snow Inventory Admin Console](https://docs-snow.flexera.com/other-snow-products/snow-inventory-server/snow-inventory-server-admin-console/) to generate the agent configuration and then export it, or reach out to Snow Support via [Flexera Support Hub](https://community.flexera.com/s/support-hub).
 Note that the Snow Inventory Admin Console comes with Snow Inventory and is only available for on-premises customers.
 1. Enter all relevant information into the configuration file.
 Note that if you need to generate a configuration with passwords, you must use the Snow Inventory Admin Console or reach out to Snow Support.
 1. Add comments, where appropriate, to disable a section of the configuration file.
 Settings not defined in the configuration file will result in a default being applied.
-Defaults are described in [Snow Docs: Configuration of Snow Inventory Agents](https://docs.snowsoftware.io/other-snow-products/snow-inventory-agents-and-oracle-scanners/configuration-of-snow-inventory-agents/agent-configuration-file/) or the [Default behavior](#default-behavior) section of this page.
+Defaults are described in [Flexera Docs: Configuration of Snow Inventory Agents](https://docs-snow.flexera.com/other-snow-products/snow-inventory-agents-and-oracle-scanners/configuration-of-snow-inventory-agents/agent-configuration-file/) or the [Default behavior](#default-behavior) section of this page.
 1. Remove any unused or empty sections from the configuration file.
 1. Validate the configuration file against the schema file provided in the [./schemas/] folder in this repository.
 Read more about using it in the [Schema validation](#schema-validation) chapter.

-When the configuration file is ready, you can use it to create agent installation packages, either via [Package Builder on Snow Atlas](https://docs.snowsoftware.io/snow-atlas/user-documentation/package-builder/) or via [Snow Support Hub](https://community.snowsoftware.com/s/support-hub).
+When the configuration file is ready, you can use it to create agent installation packages, either via [Package Builder on Snow Atlas](https://docs-snow.flexera.com/snow-atlas/user-documentation/package-builder/) or via [Snow Support Hub](https://community.flexera.com/s/support-hub).

 > [!Note]
 >
 > - XML does not allow nested comments.
 > - XML is case-sensitive.
 For example, `<Oracle>` is **NOT** the same as `<oracle>`.
-> - The configuration for [Snow Inventory Oracle Middleware Scanner](https://docs.snowsoftware.io/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-oracle-middleware-scanner/), [Snow Inventory Oracle Hardware Scanner](https://docs.snowsoftware.io/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-oracle-hardware-scanner/) and [Snow Inventory Java Scanner](https://docs.snowsoftware.io/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-java-scanner/) is not part of the Snow Inventory Agent configuration file.
+> - The configuration for [Snow Inventory Oracle Middleware Scanner](https://docs-snow.flexera.com/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-oracle-middleware-scanner/), [Snow Inventory Oracle Hardware Scanner](https://docs-snow.flexera.com/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-oracle-hardware-scanner/) and [Snow Inventory Java Scanner](https://docs-snow.flexera.com/other-snow-products/snow-inventory-agents-and-oracle-scanners/snow-inventory-java-scanner/) is not part of the Snow Inventory Agent configuration file.
 > - Test the configuration before deploying it in the infrastructure.
 Every environment is different.

 ## Schema validation